 What is a C1 Vertebra?

-The seven vertebrae in the cervical region all work toward the same cause — moving the neck and holding the skull in place.
-On average, the human head can weigh between 10 and 13 pounds, yet the bones in the cervical spine are the smallest of the vertebrae.
-However, the very first two vertebrae, C1 and C2, have the most specialized jobs; a unique set of movements for the skull.
+The seven vertebrae in the cervical region of the spine all work toward the same cause — moving the neck and holding the skull in place.
+On average, the human head can weigh between 10 and 13 pounds, yet the bones in the cervical spine are the smallest of all the spine's vertebrae.
+However, the very first two vertebrae, C1 and C2, have the most specialized jobs; allowing a unique set of movements for the skull.

 What is a C2 Vertebra?